aishwaryamohanraj7/Project-Health-Info-Standards-Group-Two/readme.md

 ## Project Purpose

-The purpose of this project is to demonstrate how healthcare data can be extracted, transformed, and integrated using FHIR standards while ensuring interoperability with legacy systems through HL7 message generation.
+This project demonstrates how healthcare data can be extracted, transformed, and integrated using FHIR standards, while ensuring interoperability with legacy systems through HL7 message generation.

 ---